International centrifugal pump design and dimension standards.

-Standards of design and dimensional specifications are necessary to bring unity to centrifugal pumps.
+Standards for design and dimensional specifications are required to bring unity to centrifugal pumps.
 Standards are provided by organizations like

 - ISO - International Standards Organizations

 - DIN - Deutsches Institut für Normung

 - ANSI/API 610-1995 - Centrifugal Pumps for General Refinery Service - Covers the minimum requirements for centrifugal pumps, including pumps running in reverse as hydraulic power recovery turbines, for use in petroleum, heavy duty chemicals, and gas industry services.
 The pump types covered by this standard can be broadly classified as overhung, between bearings, and vertically suspended.